paulipotter/paulipotter.github.io/index.md

 ---
 Hi there :wave: Thank you for being here!

 My name is Paula, and I'm a DevOps Engineer currently working at Covetrus.
-My current favorite language is Python and I love Automating everything!
+I'm a Python enthusiast and I _love_ Automating everything!
 In my free time, I love to pretend I'm good at embroidery and occasionally play guitar.
 Welcome again to my page!

 ### :book: Education
 <p style="text-align:left;">